Welcome | Sign In

 What It Does

-The suite of artist workstation tools manage VFX "assets" from workstation to render farm, maintaining the integrity of shot modifications.
-These tools integrate the output of Maya, a 3-D desktop animation package, and/or Shake (desktop compositing software) through mental ray (renderer that is used beneath a lot of industry standards) and/or 3Delight (server side renderer compliant with Pixar's (Nasdaq: PIXR) RenderMan RIB format) or RenderMan proper, Staats explained.
+The suite of artist workstation tools manage VFX “assets” from workstation to render farm, maintaining the integrity of shot modifications.
+These tools integrate the output of Maya, a 3-D desktop animation package, and/or Shake (desktop compositing software) through mental ray (renderer that is used beneath a lot of industry standards) and/or 3Delight (server side renderer compliant with Pixar’s RenderMan RIB format) or RenderMan proper, Staats explained.

 "This is very complex software," said Staats.

-It includes a database that resides on the server or head node, which sends and receives asset (film shot) information to increase artist efficiency, eliminate error-prone "book-keeping" tasks, and store all pertinent data regarding a shot's render for retrieval later, he explained.
+It includes a database that resides on the server or head node, which sends and receives asset (film shot) information toincrease artist efficiency, eliminate error-prone “book-keeping”tasks, and store all pertinent data regarding a shot’s render forretrieval later, he explained.
 There is also the renderer (3Delight) which resides on the cluster nodes of the render farm.

 "In this respect, our Y-HPC cluster construction suite builds the render farm, and Scott's tools tie the artist workstation to the render farm built by Y-HPC," said Staats.